wevm/wagmi/docs/core/api/actions/watchContractEvent.md

 `boolean | undefined`

-- Whether or not the transaction hashes should be batched on each invocation.
+- Whether or not the events should be batched on each invocation.
 - Defaults to `true`.

 ::: code-group